andreminelli/dotnet-toolbelt/README.md

 * [AngleSharp](https://github.com/AngleSharp/AngleSharp) - "The ultimate angle brackets parser library parsing HTML5, MathML, SVG and CSS to construct a DOM based on the official W3C specifications."

-* [Avatar](https://github.com/devlooped/avatar) - "A modern compile-time generated interception/proxy library" (sadly is now archived/read-only, but it is a very interesting idea)
+* [Avatar](https://github.com/devlooped/avatar) - "A modern compile-time generated interception/proxy library." (sadly is now archived/read-only, but it is a very interesting idea)

+* [CAP](https://github.com/dotnetcore/CAP) - "Distributed transaction solution in micro-service base on eventually consistency, also an eventbus with Outbox pattern."

 * [Coyote](https://github.com/microsoft/coyote/) - "Coyote is a library and tool for testing concurrent C# code and deterministically reproducing bugs."